 For a retrofit Measure where the efficiency Program caused the Customer to update their existing equipment, facility, or processes (e.g., air sealing, insulation, tank wrap, controls), where the Customer would not have otherwise made a purchase, the appropriate baseline is zero expenditure, and the Incremental Cost is the full cost of the new retrofit Measure (including installation costs).

 For the early replacement of functioning equipment with a new efficient Measure, where the Customer would not have otherwise made a purchase for a number of years, the appropriate baseline is a dual baseline that begins as the existing equipment and shifts to the new standard equipment after the expected remaining useful life of the existing equipment ends.
-Thus, the Incremental Cost is the full cost of the new efficient Measure (including installation costs) being purchased to replace still-functioning equipment less the present value of the assumed deferred replacement cost (including installation costs) of replacing the existing equipment with a new baseline measure at the end of the existing equipment’s life.
+Thus, the Incremental Cost is the full cost of the new efficient Measure (including installation costs) being purchased to replace still-functioning equipment less the present value of the assumed deferred cost (including installation costs) of replacing the existing equipment with a new baseline measure at the end of the existing equipment’s life.
 This deferred credit may not be necessary when the lifetime of the Measure is short, the costs are very low, the Measure is highly Cost-Effective even without the deferred credit, or for other reasons (e.g., certain Direct Install Measures, Measures provided in Kits to Customers).

 For study-based services (e.g., facility energy audits, energy surveys, energy assessments, retro-commissioning, new construction design services), the Incremental Cost is the full cost of the study-based service.
 Even if the study-based service is performed entirely by a Program Administrator’s Program Implementation Contractor, the full cost of the study-based service charged by the Program Implementation Contractor is the Incremental Cost, because this is assumed to be the cost of the study-based service that would have been incurred by the Customer if the Customer were to have the study-based service performed in the absence of the efficiency Program.
 If the Customer implements efficient Measures as a result of the study-based service provided by the efficiency Program, the Incremental Cost for those efficient Measures should also be classified as Incremental Costs in the TRC analysis.
 Note that the Incremental Costs associated with study-based services should be included in Cost-Effectiveness calculations “only at the level at which they become variable.”
 In some cases, this will be at the Measure level; in others, it will be at the Program level.
 Such costs should be included in Measure-level Cost-Effectiveness calculations only when they are inseparable from the efficiency improvements – i.e., when the provision of the study-based service is what produces energy savings (e.g., retro-commissioning).
 Conversely, when study-based service costs are separable from the costs of the efficient Measures themselves and Customer, Program Administrator and/or other parties have discretion over which of the identified efficient Measures to subsequently install (e.g., for facility energy audits, surveys or assessments that are used to identify potential efficient Measures for installation), the Incremental Cost associated with such study-based services should be included only in Program-level Cost-Effectiveness analyses (rather than allocated to individual efficient Measures).